dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

    - Select the appropriate file
    - Status will show number of wells loaded

-3. **Home Printer**:
+3. **Home Printer** (Optional):
-   - Click "Home Printer" button
+   - Click "Home Printer" button if you want to start from origin
-   - Wait for homing to complete
-   - Status will show "Homed successfully"
+   - Navigation works from current position - homing is not required

 4. **Navigate Through Wells**:
    - Click on a well in the list to select it